dasbatta/tap-gitops-az-full/README.md

 - kapp deploy -a tap-manager -f ./build-app -n tap-install

 ## install eso
+helm repo add external-secrets https://charts.external-secrets.io

 helm install external-secrets \
    external-secrets/external-secrets \
     -n external-secrets \
     --create-namespace \
     --set installCRDs=true

+In order to begin using ExternalSecrets, you will need to set up a SecretStore or ClusterSecretStore resource (for example, by creating a 'vault' SecretStore).

+More information on the different types of SecretStores and how to configure them can be found in our Github: https://github.com/external-secrets/external-secrets

 ## enable azure workload identity
 https://external-secrets.io/v0.8.1/provider/azure-key-vault/#workload-identity